BMP of Oil and Gas Development

 Best Management Practices

-The Natural Resources Law Center and its partners welcome you to this free-access website of best management practices (BMPs) for oil and gas development in the Intermountain West.
 The focus of this website is a searchable database addressing surface resources affected by oil and gas development.
-The database includes both mandatory and voluntary practices currently in use and/or recommended for responsible resource management in the states of Colorado, Montana, New Mexico, Utah, and Wyoming.
+The database includes both mandatory and voluntary BMPs currently in use or recommended for responsible resource management in the states of Colorado, Montana, New Mexico, Utah, and Wyoming.

-Oil & Gas Drilling BMPThe BMP database is not intended to represent a consensus on what the best practices are for specific applications nor to advise users on the current legal requirements for specific locations.
+The BMP database is not intended to represent a consensus on what the best practices are for specific applications nor to advise users on the current legal requirements for specific locations.
 Rather, the database describes each practice and documents the source of the practice (who requires or recommends it in what specific applications).
 The database provides a link to the source of the BMP and, where possible, it provides supplemental information, including construction specifications, illustrations, pictures, maps, monitoring reports, and evaluations of the potential of the practice for mitigating impacts of development.
 Because practices change over time, database users should check with appropriate authorities to verify the latest requirements and recommendations for your area.

 We welcome requests for training in the use of the BMP Database.
 To arrange a training or for help with a custom search, contact us!